pdebelak/peterdebelak.com/about/index.md

 * Music
 * Games

-He lives with his wife and son in Chicago.
+He lives with his wife and two children in Chicago.